Gus Fring: Season 3

 Nacho Varga pays Mike to help remove Tuco Salamanca, Hector's nephew, from the day-to-day activities of the Salamanca family drug business.
 Instead of killing Tuco, Mike arranges for Tuco to assault him in view of the police, leading to Tuco's arrest.
-Mike fears Hector will learn that Mike arranged for Tuco's imprisonment and is concerned that Hector will retaliate against Stacey and Kaylee.
+Mike fears Hector will learn that he arranged for Tuco's imprisonment and is concerned that Hector will retaliate against Stacey and Kaylee.
 Mike acts preemptively by preparing to assassinate Hector, but is interrupted at the last moment.
 Mike tracks this interruption to Gus, who explains that he wants to be the one to determine when Hector will die.
 However, Gus encourages Mike to continue to disrupt the trucks Hector uses to bring ice cream store supplies and drugs from Mexico and send cash back to the cartel.

 After Mike disrupts two shipments without revealing his identity, Hector demands that Gus temporarily use his Los Pollos Hermanos trucks to ship both Hector's and Gus's drugs.
 Gus, who had wanted this result from the start, appears to reluctantly agree.
 He later attempts to pay Mike, but Mike refuses the money.
 Instead, he asks for assistance laundering the $250,000 he stole from one of Hector's trucks, which Gus provides by arranging for Madrigal Electromotive to hire Mike as a contracted security expert and pay him monthly consulting fees.

 With the new transport agreement in place, Nacho and Arturo Colon arrive at the Los Pollos Hermanos warehouse and farm to pick up a drug shipment, and Nacho attempts to strong-arm his way into taking six kilos instead of the agreed-upon five.
 When Gus's subordinate Tyrus Kitt calls Gus for guidance, Gus recognizes an opportunity to infiltrate the Salamanca organization and tells Tyrus to give Nacho the extra kilo.
 Nacho fears that Hector will learn of his role in Tuco's imprisonment and is concerned about Hector's intent to take over Nacho's father's upholstery store for use as a front business.

 He secretly swaps Hector's angina medication for a placebo, hoping to induce a fatal heart attack.
 At a meeting between Juan Bolsa, Gus, Hector and Nacho, Bolsa informs them that the use of Gus's trucks to move the drugs and cash for both organizations will be a permanent arrangement.
 Hector's angry outburst leads to a stroke, and Gus calls for an ambulance while administering first aid that saves Hector's life, though he is comatose.
 Nacho follows Mike's previous advice to switch the placebos for Hector's real medication so that foul play will not be suspected.
 Gus appears to notice Nacho's actions, but says nothing.